Authorities: NFL player Phillip Adams killed 5, then himself - WTMJ

 Associated Press

-Adams had been treated by the doctor, who lived near his parents’ home in Rock Hill, according to the person, who spoke on condition of anonymity because he wasn’t authorized to speak publicly.
-He said Adams killed himself after midnight with a .45-caliber weapon.
+Dr. Robert Lesslie, 70, and his wife, Barbara, 69, were pronounced dead in their home in Rock Hill Wednesday along with grandchildren Adah Lesslie, 9, and Noah Lesslie, 5, the York County coroner’s office said.

-The York County Sheriff’s Office said they had searched for hours after Wednesday’s mass shooting before finding the suspected gunman, whom they did not identify, in a nearby home.
+A man who had been working at the Lesslie home, James Lewis, 38, from Gaston, was found shot to death outside.
+A sixth victim, Robert Shook, 38, of Cherryville, North Carolina, was flown to a Charlotte hospital, where he was in critical condition “fighting hard for his life,” said a cousin, Heather Smith Thompson.

-Dr. Robert Lesslie, 70, and his wife, Barbara, 69, were pronounced dead at the scene along with grandchildren Adah Lesslie, 9, and Noah Lesslie, 5, the York County coroner’s office said.
+At Thursday’s news conference, Tolson played audio of two 911 calls, the first from an HVAC company that employed Lewis and Shook.
+One of them, the caller said, had called him “screaming” and saying that he had been shot, and that his coworker was shot and “unresponsive.”

-A man who had been working at the home, James Lewis, 38, from Gaston, was found shot to death outside, and a sixth person, who was not identified, was hospitalized with “serious gunshot wounds,” York County Sheriff’s Office’s spokesperson Trent Faris said.
+A person briefed on the investigation told The Associated Press earlier Thursday that Adams had been treated by Lesslie, who lived near his parents’ home.
+The person spoke on condition of anonymity because he wasn’t authorized to speak publicly.

-Adams, 33, played in 78 NFL games over five seasons for six teams.
-He joined the 49ers in 2010 as a seventh-round draft pick out of South Carolina State, and though he rarely started, he went on to play for New England, Seattle, Oakland and the New York Jets before finishing his career with the Atlanta Falcons in 2015.
+A biography page said he and his wife raised four children and were actively involved with their church, as well as with Camp Joy, which works with children with disabilities and where Lesslie served as camp physician for a week each summer.
+On Thursday, Tolson said the family had asked that any memorials be made to the camp.

-As a rookie late in the 2010 season, Adams suffered a severe ankle injury that required surgery that included several screws being inserted into his leg.
+As a rookie late in the 2010 season, Adams suffered a severe ankle injury.
 He never played for the 49ers again, getting released just before the 2011 season began.
 Later, with the Raiders, he had two concussions over three games in 2012.

 Whether he suffered long-lasting concussion-related injuries wasn’t immediately clear.
 Adams would not have been eligible for testing as part of a broad settlement between the league and its former players over such injuries, because he hadn’t retired by 2014.